aws-samples/serverless-patterns/_pattern-model/README.md

     * Enter the desired AWS Region
     * Allow SAM CLI to create IAM roles with the required permissions.

-    Once you have run `sam deploy -guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.
+    Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.

 1. Note the outputs from the SAM deployment process.
 These contain the resource names and/or ARNs which are used for testing.